In About Face, New Rochelle Schools Superintendent Admits Ballots Were Never Sent | Talk of the Sound

 None of the information about the ballots in either email appears on the District home page nor was any of it communicated in a press statement or on social media so the only people receiving information on the delayed ballots are individuals on the District’s email distribution list which is primarily parents of CSDNR students and employees which make up a fraction of New Rochelle’s roughly 44,000 registered voters – the voters most likely to support the 2020-21 School Budget proposed by Feijóo to the School Board last month.

-The vast majority of voters of New Rochelle are unaware of why they have yet to receive a mail-in ballot for an election now just one week away or how the option to hand-deliver ballots over the coming days.
+The vast majority of voters of New Rochelle are unaware of why they have yet to receive a mail-in ballot for an election now just one week away or how the option to hand-deliver ballots over the coming days is now supposed to work.

-Some have questioned of whether the ballots have been deliberately delayed to scare away seniors and black and latino voters who have a higher risk of dying from COVID-19.
+Some have questioned of whether the ballots have been deliberately delayed to force in-person voting as part of a scheme to scare away seniors and Black and Latino voters who have a higher risk of dying from COVID-19.

+Feijóo has been the target of Black and Latino residents since her hiring was first announced on June 28, 2019 and the community learned that Feijóo filed a $90 million “reverse-discrimination” lawsuit against the Latino School Chancellor in New York City.
+She further enraged many in the Black community last November by suspending a beloved football coach.
+Members of New Rochelle Against Racism, the NAACP New Rochelle Branch, the Westchester County Board of Legislators, and other leading figures in the community banded together to form “The Collective”.
+A lawsuit and complaint to the New York State Education Commissioner was filed seeking her removal.

 On May 1st, Governor Andrew Cuomo issued Executive Order 202.26 which moved school elections back to June 9, extended the deadline for candidates to get on the ballot for school and library board and, most significantly, ordered school districts to send mail-in ballots to every registered voter in the District to avoid contact during the coronavirus pandemic.